univ-of-utah-marriott-library-apple/firmware_password_manager/README.md

 To make the most of FWPM, we suggest using the `--hash` flag to store the hash of the keyfile used to create the current firmware password.
 This allows you to use a variety of tools to remotely check the status of the firmware password on a machine.
 Using this flag the script will create an SHA-2 hash of the new keyfile and store it in non-volitile RAM (nvram) when the password is changed.
 The hash can then be accessed locally through the terminal or remotely with SSH, ARD or other tool.

-The `--management` allows you to define any string to place in nvram.
+The `--management` flag allows you to define any string to place in nvram.
 You could record the date the password was changed last or a cryptic hint to help you remember the password in the future (not recommended).

 ### firmwarepasswd